On this page:

 Storing Secure Settings

-If this option is enabled,TeamCity stores some random generated strings in xml configuration files instead of scrambled passwords.
+If this option is enabled,TeamCity stores a random generated ids in xml configuration files instead of the scrambled passwords.
 Actual passwords are stored on the disk under TeamCity data directory and are not checked into the version control system.

-For now passwords are not inheritable by projects hierarchy.
+At this time passwords are not inheritable by projects hierarchy.
 If a setting in a project (a VCS root, OAuth connection, cloud profile) requires a password, the token generated for this password can be used in this project only.
-For instance, it is not possible to take a generated token and use it in a similar setting in a subproject.
+For instance, it is not possible to take a generated token and use it ain a similar setting in a subproject.
 A new token should be generated in this case.

 Implications of Storing Security Data in VCS